TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

     Basically, your CPU, GPU, any component, they need bandwidth to be kept well fed with data.
 The moment they are starved, that's when you see a bottleneck in that area.
 And a bottleneck is literally what the word sounds like.
 A sudden space restriction that chokes out whatever is trying to pass through.

-    Something that goes like this, without UMA:
+    Something that goes like this, without UMA (Unified Memory Architecture):

     -> Data -> Data -> Data --------------------------------------------------> CPU